dayanacavalcante/Obesity-Estimate/README.md

 [8 rows x 17 columns]
 ```
 Having a visual summary of the information makes it easier to identify patterns and trends than to look at the lines of a spreadsheet.
-For that I used seaborn which is a Python data visualization library based on matplotlib.
+For that I used seaborn which is a Python data visualization library based on Matplotlib.

 | ![](/Charts/Gender.png) | ![](/Charts/Overweight_History.png) | ![](/Charts/Hypercaloric_Foods.png)|
 |:-:|:-:|:-:|